This is part two of a three-part series. You can read the rest of the series here.

 Specifically, in this series I tackle 1) the nature and frequency of mass shootings, 2) the demographics of mass shooters, concluding with 3) applying media literacy to mass shooting statistics.
 You can find Part 1 here.

-In this part, I examine truths and myths about the demographics of mass shooters.
+In this part, I examine truths and myths about the demographics of mass shooters, exploring mass shooters by race and gender.
 In the previous article I discussed why mass shootings statistics can be contradictory and confusing, especially because of differing definitions of what constitutes a mass shooting (for example numbers of victims involved).

 Different Types of Mass Shootings